 “From 13 January 2018 HMRC will no longer be accepting payments made from personal credit cards… Corporate, business and commercial credit cards are not affected by this change and HMRC will continue to accept personal and commercial debit cards.”

-While personal credit cards reportedly only accounted for 0.8% of payments to HMRC in 2016/17, this could be a troublesome announcement for those relying on borrowed money to pay their tax bill.
+While personal credit cards reportedly only accounted for 0.8% of payments to HMRC in 2016/17, there were concerns that the move away from personal credit cards could be a troublesome announcement for those who rely on borrowed money to pay their tax bill.

-If you don’t have the cash to pay, file the Self Assessment ASAP and contact HMRC about setting up a payment plan.
+If you don’t have the cash to pay, file the Self Assessment as soon as possible and contact HMRC about setting up a payment plan.